I’m not gonna lie, last week was a rough one for me. As I struggled to hold onto hope.

 Years ago, while dealing with a difficult in-law (who lived miles away but still wreaked havoc on my life), I came across the loving-kindness prayer.

-For weeks I repeated this prayer quietly to myself (& to my in-law) & watched as my anger dissipated & our relationship improved.
+For weeks I repeated this prayer quietly to myself (and to my in-law) and watched as my anger softened and our relationship improved.

-Years later I used it while going through a difficult divorce.
-To send loving thoughts to myself & my ex.
+Years later I used it while going through another difficult time.
+To send loving thoughts to myself and others.
 And it shifted the energy between us.

 I’m using it a lot right now.

-Never underestimate the power of prayer (in whatever form you choose) to bring positive energy to you & others.
+Never underestimate the power of prayer (in whatever form you choose) to bring positive energy to you and others.

 Here’s a link to a guided loving-kindness meditation by The Mindful Movement, if you’d like to check it out.